vsmicrogenomics/AMRFinderPlus-Matrix/README.md

 # AMRFinderPlus-Matrix

 AMRFinderPlus-Matrix.py:
-AMRFinderPlus-Matrix.py is a Python script for processing the output files of AMRFinderPlus and generating a binary matrix that shows the presence or absence of antibiotic resistance genes, stress response genes, and virulence genes in each sample.
+It is a Python script for processing the output files of AMRFinderPlus and generating a binary matrix that shows the presence or absence of antibiotic resistance genes, stress response genes, and virulence genes in each sample.

 Prerequisites:
 Python 3.7 or above